solidity-labs-io/code-review-checklist/Audit-Log-Template.md

 5. **Duration of break taken between writing this code**: Record the time taken between coding sessions.
 This data point might seem trivial, but stepping away from the code for over a day can provide a fresh perspective and aid in identifying potential issues that could have been missed previously.

 This checklist serves as a general guide for creating an audit log and may need to be adapted to fit the specific needs and workflows of your team.
-Regular use of this checklist, combined with a thorough external audit, will help create a robust, secure, and high-quality codebase.